Mental Health Crisis Services

 - Peer involvement builds trust while encouraging open conversations about mental health without judgment or stigma.

-- Services like peer-follow-ups also link participants to helpful directories such as the National Alliance resources or county-based options nearby your community.
+- Services like peer follow-ups connect participants to useful directories.
+These include the National Alliance resources and local options in your community.

 Planning for Future Episodes of Crisis